 Your profile should reflect your best achievements.
 Paul Immigrations specialists will personalise your profile.
 They have an eye for detail in calling attention to special skills, experience, and anything else that will ensure you are a cut above the rest.

-While all PR applications do not have a fixed timeframe for approval, the approximate approval for the application will take about four to six months.
+The approximate approval for the application will take about four to six months.